swing-research/kedm/icassp2019/README.md

 - `A = ktools.randomAs(param)` generates random coefficients for a trajectory we wish to study.
 - `eDi, eDo` are relative measured and estimated distance errors, and `eX` is the relative trajectory mismatch. and `kedm.Save(param, kedm_output, trj_output, '100')` saves the results.

-## Missing distance measurements experiment:
+## Missing distance measurements experiment

 The script `sparsity_experiment.py` simply estimates the maximum sparsity.
 The function `kedm.FindMaxSprs(param)` returns the maximum sparsity level ```S``` and `kedm.Save(param, kedm_output, trj_output, '100')` saves the results.
 Note that with `self.n_del_init` you can set the minimum sparsity level to be tested.